OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 [bcrypt](https://en.wikipedia.org/wiki/bcrypt) is the most widely supported of the algorithms and should be the default choice unless there are specific requirements for PBKDF2, or appropriate knowledge to tune Argon2.

 The minimum work factor for bcrypt should be 12.

+#### Input Limits

+bcrypt has a maximum length for the input, which is 72 characters for most implementations (there are some [reports](https://security.stackexchange.com/questions/39849/does-bcrypt-have-a-maximum-password-length) that other implementations have lower maximum lengths, but none have been identified at the time of writing).
+Where bcrypt is used, a maximum length of 64 characters should be enforced on the input, as this provides a sufficiently high limit, while still allowing for string termination issues and not revealing that the application uses bcrypt.

+Additionally, due to how computationally expensive modern hashing functions are, if a user can supply very long passwords then there is a potential denial of service vulnerability, such as the one published in [Django](https://www.djangoproject.com/weblog/2013/sep/15/security/) in 2013.

+In order to protect against both of these issues, a maximum password length of 64 characters should be enforced when using bcrypt.

+##### Pre-Hashing Passwords

+An alternative approach is to pre-hash the user-supplied password with a fast algorithm such as SHA-384, and then to hash the resultant hash with a more secure algorithm such as bcrypt (i.e, `bcrypt(sha384($password))`).

+When using pre-hashing, ensure that the output for the first hashing algorithm is safely encoded as hexadecimal or base64, as some hashing algorithms such as bcrypt can behave in undesirable ways if the [input contains null bytes](https://blog.ircmaxell.com/2015/03/security-issue-combining-bcrypt-with.html).

+Also, it is critical *not* to store the sha384 hash in any way and to only store the bcrypt output value.

 ### PBKDF2